pimcore/pimcore/doc/Development_Documentation/06_Multi_Language_i18n/02_Localize_your_Documents.md

 so you can even access all the translations provided by your bundles.

-## Best practise for multi language websites
+## Best practice for multi-language websites
 Every document has one single language/locale assigned.
-As a consequence of that, Pimcores best practise in terms of building multi language websites is to build a document subtree per language.
+As a consequence of that, Pimcores best practice in terms of building multi-language websites is to build a document subtree per language.

 ![Localization Language Trees](../img/localization-documents1.png)